HarryXu497/web-server/README.md

  * A filter to prevent malicious code from being inserted into submitted code.
  * A backend database with SQLite to allow for data persistence.

-## What We Demonstrate?
+## What We Are Demonstrating?
  * Class Hierarchy
- * Object-Oriented Programming
+ * Object-Oriented Programming and Design
  * Front-End Website Development (HTML, JS, CSS)
  * Back-End Website Development (Java)
  * Algorithm Design and Implementation (e.g. Graph Theory, String Matching, Password Hashing)